Eliminate bad passwords in your organization

 Protecting cloud-only accounts is helpful but many organizations maintain hybrid scenarios including on-premises Windows Server Active Directory.
-It is possible to install Azure AD password protection for Windows Server Active Directory agents on-premises to extend the banned password lists to your existing infrastructure.
-Now users and administrators who change, set, or reset passwords on-premises are required to comply with the same password policy as cloud-only users.
+The security benefits of Azure AD password protection may also be extended into your Windows Server Active Directory environment via the installation of on-premises agents.
+Now users and administrators who change or reset passwords in Active Directory are required to comply with the same password policy as cloud-only users.

 How are passwords evaluated

-Whenever a user changes or resets their password, the new password is checked for strength and complexity by validating it against both the global and the custom banned password list (if the latter is configured).
+Whenever a user changes or resets their password, the new password is checked for strength and complexity by validating it against the combined list of terms from the global and custom banned password lists (if the latter is configured).